-- 6.6 The actual funding from business rate income has exceeded the budget for the year by £0.8m, the majority of which related to additional section 31 grant.
-The Collection Fund can be found on page 94 along with the associated notes on pages 95 to 97. - 6.7 In the 2020/21 financial year, the Authority was a member of the Norfolk Business Rates Pool which enables growth in the business rates collected in Norfolk to be retained locally, rather than being passed to central government.
-The growth is paid over in the form of a levy payment to Norfolk County Council as the lead authority for the Pool. - 6.8 The Authority can retain all the income from renewable energy schemes, provided it granted planning permission for the scheme.
-It must include each year the amount it anticipates it will receive when completing the NNDR1.
-Any variation will be carried forward to the following year. - 6.9 The Government has provided additional reliefs to business in successive Autumn Statements.
-These reliefs have been dealt with outside the Business Rate Retention Scheme and funded by Section 31 grants payable to District Councils.
-During the year, the Government announced additional reliefs would be given to businesses in the retail sector to support them during times of economic uncertainty.
-The Authority was reimbursed for this through section 31 grant, meaning the balance received was far higher than in previous years. - 6.10 The business rate income is paid into the Collection Fund and then distributed to Central Government, the County Council and NNDC in accordance with the proportionate shares set out in the Scheme.
+- The actual funding from business rates income exceeded the budget for the year by £0.8m, the majority of which related to additional section 31 grant.
+The Collection Fund Account can be found on page 96 along with the associated notes on pages 97 to 99. - 6.7 In the 2020/21 financial year, the Council was a member of the Norfolk Business Rates Pool.
+Being in the Pool allows growth in the business rates collected in Norfolk to be retained locally, rather than being passed to central government.
+The retained growth amount is paid over in the form of a levy payment to Norfolk County Council as the lead Council for the Pool. - The Council can retain all the income it receives from renewable energy schemes, provided it granted planning permission for the scheme.
+When completing the NNDR1 each year the Council must include the amount it anticipates it will receive.
+Any variation will be carried forward to the following year. - 6.9 The government has provided additional reliefs to business in successive Autumn Statements.
+These reliefs have been dealt with outside the Business Rate Retention Scheme and are funded by Section 31 grants payable to district councils.
+During the year, the government announced additional reliefs would be given to businesses in the retail sector to support them during times of economic uncertainty.
+The Council was reimbursed for the reliefs it gave through section 31 grant, meaning the amount received was far higher than in previous years. - 6.10 The business rate income is paid into the Collection Fund and then distributed to Central Government, the County Council and NNDC in accordance with the proportionate shares set out in the Scheme.
 The distribution is based on the NNDR1 return and any variances at outturn will produce a surplus or deficit on the Collection Fund which is then distributed in the following year.